Photo: Land Trust.

 Do you have questions, kudos, or other feedback?
 Let us know: info@deschuteslandtrust.org

-Wax currant.
+Wax current.
 Photo: Kris Kristovich.

-Wax currant.
+Wax current.
 Photo: Kris Kristovich.

 Wax Currant (Ribes cereum)